Renaissance art and medieval art are two very different types of art movements. They are both essential art movements for their periods.

 Renaissance Art And Medieval Art Had Different Artistic Styles

 Renaissance art focused on perspective, including the proportions of the subject matter.
-For the renaissance artist, the human form and making a human form as realistic as possible was essential to them.
+For Renaissance artists, the human form and making a human form as realistic as possible was essential to them.

 Renaissance Art And Medieval Art Had Different Periods Of History

-Renaissance art and Medieval art were during different periods of history.
-Medieval art was during the period known as the middle ages.
-It was the time during the fall of the Roman empire or from about 250 BC to mid 1400s.
+Renaissance art and Medieval art were from different periods of history.
+Medieval art was during the period known as the Middle Ages.
+It was the time during the fall of the Roman empire from about 250 BC to the mid 1400s.

-During the middle age, there was a declining population and a collapse of central authority, including invasions and mass migration of tribes and people.
-So it could be said that the middle ages were a time of great wars, expansions, and upheavals.
+During the Middle Ages, there was a declining population and a collapse of central authority, including invasions and mass migration of tribes and people.
+So it could be said that the Middle Ages were a time of great wars, expansions, and upheavals.

-The Renaissance took place from the end of the 15th Century to the 17th Century It was a time of great rebirth and discoveries.
+The Renaissance took place from the end of the 15th Century to the 17th Century.
+It was a time of great rebirth and discovery.

 Renaissance And Middle Ages Had Different Views Of God

-Significant differences between the Medieval art of the middle ages and the Renaissance era was how they saw God and worldly pleasures.
-During the Middle Ages, people believed that they could demonstrate their loyalty to God by wearing rough clothing and eating plain food.
+Significant differences between the Medieval art of the Middle Ages and the Renaissance era was how they saw God and worldly pleasures.
+During the Middle Ages, people believed they could demonstrate their loyalty to God by wearing rough clothing and eating plain food.

-During the Renaissance, people in the church had their utmost respect, and the church authority was not to be questioned.
+During the Renaissance, people in the church had their utmost respect, and the church’s authority was not to be questioned.

-Bu during the Renaissance, people began to believe that they could enjoy life without offending God.
-So in many of the artwork and paintings of the Renassiance, you can see this demonstrated.
-Also, many people during the Renaissance have very different views and thoughts.
-They began to question the church and engage more in free thought or free will.
+However, during the Renaissance, people began believing they could enjoy life without offending God.
+So you can see this demonstrated in many of the artwork and paintings of the Renaissance.
+Also, many people during the Renaissance had very different views and thoughts.
+They began questioning the church and engaging more in free thought or free will.